 - it has the potential to help students improve sight word recognition;

 - it allows students to hear the tone and pace of a skilful reader;

 - it shows that reading is for everybody, not just teachers.

 This approach has the potential to really help develop the reading skills of our students.

 What books will my child be reading and how were they selected?

 With such a huge selection of books available, the process of choosing the novels was a lengthy and thorough process.
 A combination of Best Seller lists, award winners, Teachers’ favourites, issues explored, level of challenge, genre, length, narrative voice, representation in authors and suitability for our school all contributed to the titles chosen.
-Depending on which house your child is in, will depend on the book they are currently reading.
-However, the eight titles selected overall are:
+Depending on which year group your child is in, will depend on the books available to them.
+Here are just some of the titles we read:

 - The Knife of Never Letting Go by Patrick Ness

 - The Tattooist of Auschwitz by Heather Morris